epfl-si/jahiap/README.md

 $ make static standalone
 ```

 You now can access the content at [http://localhost:9090](http://localhost:9090).
-If you want to stop the running container, you can use `make stop-standalone`.
+If you want to stop the running container, you can use `make stop_standalone`.

 For another website, e.g dcsl :